miguno/avro-hadoop-starter/README.md

 to ``/user/<your-unix-username>/streaming/input/``).
 It writes the deserialized version of each data record (see section _How Streaming sees data when reading via AvroAsTextInputFormat_ above) as is to the output HDFS directory ``streaming/output/``.
-For this simple demonstration we are using the Unix tool ``cat`` as a naive map step implementation.
+For this simple demonstration we are using the ``IdentityMapper`` as a naive map step implementation -- it outputs its input data unmodified (equivalently we coud use the Unix tool ``cat``, here) .
 We do not need to run a reduce phase here, which is why we disable the reduce step via the option ``-D mapred.reduce.tasks=0`` (see [Specifying Map-Only Jobs](http://hadoop.apache.org/docs/r1.1.2/streaming.html#Specifying+Map-Only+Jobs) in the Hadoop Streaming documenation).

     # run the streaming job
     $ hadoop jar hadoop-streaming-2.0.0-mr1-cdh4.2.0.jar \
+        -D mapred.job.name="avro-streaming" \
         -D mapred.reduce.tasks=0 \
         -files avro-1.7.4.jar,avro-mapred-1.7.4-hadoop1.jar \
         -libjars avro-1.7.4.jar,avro-mapred-1.7.4-hadoop1.jar \
         -input  streaming/input/ \
         -output streaming/output/ \
-        -mapper /bin/cat \
+        -mapper org.apache.hadoop.mapred.lib.IdentityMapper \
         -inputformat org.apache.avro.mapred.AvroAsTextInputFormat

 Once the job completes you can inspect the output data as follows: